 Behold, He is coming with the clouds, AND EVERY EYE SHALL SEE HIM, and those who pierced Him; and all the tribes of the earth shall wail (they are not celebrating his return!) because of Him (Revelation 1:7).

 Who will be alive to be changed?

 It is true that just after the Beast and False Prophet take control of the world they institute a mass killing of all true Christians (Matthew 24:9, Revelation 6:11, 12:11, 17, 13:7, 14:12 - 13).
 Before they do this, however, God takes some (but by no means all!) believers to a "place of safety" where he will protect them until his Son returns (Revelation 12:6, 14, 13:5).
 It is these people who are changed "in the twinkling of an eye" into spirit.

 Based on the above verses the following conclusions can be drawn concerning the rapture.

 #4 - When living believers are finally changed instantly to spirit they do NOT go to heaven but rather meet Jesus in the air and follow him back down to the planet along with those resurrected from the dead.

-Scripture does not support two "comings" of the Lord - one where he grabs saints to save them from the devil's wrath and the other to bring the Kingdom to earth.
+Scripture does not support two "comings" of the Lord - one where he grabs saints to "rapture" or save them from the devil's wrath and the other to bring the Kingdom to earth.
 Those who believe in a "secret" snatching up of saints read this belief into the text (known as eisegesis) rather than letting the Bible interpret itself.